Derraneka/IAM-Labs/Lab-01-Customize-Your-Okta-Organization/README.md

 **Explanation**

 Configured the organization's sign-in page branding by applying a custom company logo and visual styling.
-This provides users with a familiar and trusted authentication experience.
+This helps create a familiar and trusted authentication experience for users.

+---

 ### Step 2: Verified Authentication Branding